top of page

 Red Cross Responds to Flooding in Northwest Iowa

-It has been over a week since flooding began in Northwest Iowa and the American Red Cross is on the ground across the region, providing vital support and comfort to those forced from their homes, even as the situation continues to evolve.
+It has been more than three weeks since flooding began in Northwest Iowa and the American Red Cross is on the ground across the region, providing vital support and comfort to those forced from their homes, even as the situation continues to evolve.

 Beginning with the first evacuations and the onset of flooding, the Red Cross mobilized volunteers and resources to provide vital care and comfort in the affected communities.
-More than 225 Red Cross disaster workers have been assisting in this response effort.
+Nearly 400 Red Cross disaster workers have assisted in this response effort.

 Flooding continues in much of Northwest Iowa as rivers rise to record levels.
 In some areas, waters are beginning to recede even as people downstream prepare for the high waters to reach their neighborhoods.

-The Red Cross is currently managing or supporting five shelters in Northwest Iowa:
+The Red Cross is currently managing or supporting pne shelters in Northwest Iowa, located at the Clay County Regional Event Center (800 West 18th Street, Spencer, IA 51301).

-Since the onset of the flooding, there have been more than 2,700 overnight stays in shelters managed or supported by the Red Cross.
-Last night, the Red Cross and partners supported over 200 people in shelters.
+Since the onset of the flooding, there have been more than 4,300 overnight stays in shelters managed or supported by the Red Cross.

-The Red Cross has also provided more than 28,000 meals and snacks to affected residents.
-Additionally, the Red Cross is distributing clean-up kits and relief supplies, already putting more than 6,500 supplies in the hands of residents.
+The Red Cross has also provided nearly 58,500 meals and snacks to affected residents.
+Additionally, the Red Cross is distributing clean-up kits and relief supplies, already putting more than 25,500 supplies in the hands of residents.

 HAVE YOU BEEN AFFECTED BY THE FLOODS?